dbeniamin/1-100_PythonCode_Challenge/README.md

 - Added a list of people that can get notified by adding e-mails.
 - OOP structure, focused and API calls, managing the notifications.

+**30.04.2024 -> day 41 - HTML Introduction** - Introductions to HTML structure.
+- Several exercises are based on HTML structure and implementation.

 ### Contributing: